GearHost/Docs/docs/enable-directory-browsing.md

-# How to enable Directory Browsing
+# How To Enable Directory Browsing
 In this guide we will show you how to enable **Directory Browsing** for your application.

 Edit your web.config file and add the following code: